 Salt River Project Heritage Center (SRP’s Project Administration Building lobby, 1500 N. Mill Ave., Tempe, AZ 85281) – 10am to 5pm, Monday-Friday.
 This short and sweet museum offers a unique insight into the canal and energy system in the Phoenix area.
 The VR experience at the Roosevelt Dam was the highlight for the kiddos!
 This isn’t a museum geared for kids, but school-age children will likely enjoy the brief tour.
 (Note: to enter, adults are required to show an ID.
 All guests will receive a temporary badge and must go through basic security.
 It’s worth a call ahead of time to confirm the museum availability because it also doubles as a conference room.)

 Arizona Military Museum (5636 E McDowell Rd, Phoenix, AZ 85008) – 1-4pm, Saturday and Sunday only.
 This museum is small but packed full of gems of military history!

 Adobe Mountain Train Museum (23280 N 43rd Ave, Glendale, AZ 85310) – only open on Sundays, 12-4:30pm, September-May.
 Learn about railroad history and get a ride on a small streamer.

 There are a handful of museums in Phoenix that have free days!
-Note that these days can get extremely busy and crowded.
+Note that these days can get jam-packed and crowded.
 Call ahead to confirm free days/hours.